 This list features Tom Horn, Leo Foley and more.From reputable, prominent, and well known law enforcement officers to the lesser known law enforcement officers of today, these are some of the best professionals in the law enforcement officer field.
 If you want to answer the questions, "Who are the most famous law enforcement officers ever?" and "What are the names of famous law enforcement officers?" then you're in the right place.
 (10 items)

-Harry Lee was the long-time sheriff of Jefferson Parish, Louisiana.
-He was first elected in 1979, as the 30th Sheriff, and was re-elected six times, serving twenty eight years and six months.
-He is the older brother of Playboy magazine's first Asian-American centerfold, China Lee. ...moresee more on Harry Lee
+Harry Lee (August 27, 1932 – October 1, 2007) was the long-time sheriff of Jefferson Parish, Louisiana.
+He was first elected in 1979 as the thirtieth sheriff, and was re-elected six times, having served twenty-eight years and six months.
+He is the older brother of Playboy magazine's first Asian-American centerfold, China Lee. ...more on Wikipedia

-Thomas "Tom" Horn, Jr. was an American Old West scout, who carried out varied roles as hired gunman, Pinkerton, range detective, cowboy, and soldier.
-Believed to have committed 17 murders as a hired gunman in the West, in 1902 Horn was convicted of the murder of 14-year-old Willie Nickell near Iron Mountain, Wyoming.
-The boy was the son of sheep rancher Kels Nickell, who had been involved in a range feud with neighbor and cattle rancher Jim Miller.
+Thomas Horn Jr. (November 21, 1860 – November 20, 1903) was an American scout, cowboy, soldier, range detective, and Pinkerton agent in the 19th-century American Old West.
+Believed to have committed 17 killings as a hired gunman throughout the West, Horn was convicted in 1902 of the murder of 14-year-old Willie Nickell near Iron Mountain, Wyoming.
+Willie was the son of sheep rancher Kels Nickell, who had been involved in a range feud with neighbor and cattle rancher Jim Miller.
 On the day before his 43rd birthday, Horn was executed by hanging in Cheyenne, Wyoming.
-While in jail he wrote his autobiography, Life of Tom Horn: Government Scout and Interpreter, which was published posthumously.
-Numerous editions have been ...moresee more on Tom Horn
+While in jail he wrote his autobiography, Life of Tom Horn: Government Scout and Interpreter, which was published posthumously in ...more on Wikipedia

-Leo T. Foley is a Minnesota politician and a former member of the Minnesota Senate who represented District 47, which includes portions of Anoka and Hennepin counties in the northern Twin Cities metropolitan area.
+Leo T. Foley (October 25, 1928 – February 5, 2016) was an American politician who was a member of the Minnesota Senate representing District 47, which includes portions of Anoka and Hennepin counties in the northern Twin Cities metropolitan area.
 A Democrat, he was first elected to the Senate in 1996, and was re-elected in 2000, 2002 and 2006.
 Prior to the 2002 legislative redistricting, the area was known as District 49.
-He was unseated by Republican Benjamin Kruse in the 2010 general election. ...moresee more on Leo Foley
+He was unseated by Republican Benjamin Kruse in the 2010 general election. ...more on Wikipedia

-George Scarborough was a cowboy, and lawman who lived during the time of the Wild West.
-He is best known for having killed outlaw John Selman, killer of John Wesley Hardin, and for his partnership with lawman Jeff Milton, with the pair bringing down several outlaws during their time together. ...moresee more on George Scarborough
+George Scarborough (October 2, 1859 – April 5, 1900) was a cowboy and lawman who lived during the time of the Wild West.
+He is best known for having killed outlaw John Selman, killer of John Wesley Hardin, and for his partnership with lawman Jeff Milton, with the pair bringing down several outlaws during their time together. ...more on Wikipedia